 As an alternative, plant your corms in containers.
-Planting in containers might be a suitable choice if rats or other pests are a persistent issue in your garden.
+Planting in containers might be suitable if rats or other pests persist in your garden.
 You'll need topsoil, weed cloth, duct tape, and plastic milk crates.

 - Using weed cloth and duct tape, line plastic milk crates.

-- You should put about 5 inches (13 cm) of topsoil inside your milk crates.
+- Put 5 inches (13 cm) of topsoil inside your milk crates.

 - Your crocus corms should be planted before the ground freezes.
 Your corms should be planted 6–8 weeks before the first deep frost of the season for optimal results.
-Depending on your climate (and hemisphere), this might happen in October or November.
+This might happen in October or November, depending on your climate (and hemisphere).

-If you need assistance figuring out when to anticipate a deep frost in your area, use a farmer's almanac or speak to neighborhood gardeners.
+If you need assistance figuring out when to anticipate a deep frost in your area, use a farmer's almanac or speak to neighbourhood gardeners.